MicrosoftDocs/PowerShell-Docs/contributing/1-GET-STARTED.md

 ## Making minor edits to existing topics

-To [edit an existing file][edit-file], simply navigate to it and click the "Edit" button.
+To [edit an existing file][edit-file], navigate to it and click the "Edit" button.
 GitHub will automatically create your own fork of our repository where you can make your changes.
-Once you're finished, save your edits and submit a [pull request][pull] to the *staging* branch of the [PowerShell-Docs][docs-repo] repository.
+Once you are finished, save your edits and submit a [pull request][pull] to the *staging* branch of the [PowerShell-Docs][docs-repo] repository.
 After your pull request is created, someone on the PowerShell documentation team reviews your changes before merging them into the *staging* branch.

 ## Making major edits to existing topics

-If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to manually create your GitHub fork, then clone the fork down to your local computer.
+If you are making substantial changes or contributing a new article, you will need to create a GitHub fork and clone it to your computer.
 A fork is a GitHub-based replica of the main repository, under your GitHub account, that provides you with a working copy which you can use in isolation.
 You will create pull requests from your fork.